Project

 Somebody speculating on rising Bitcoin value may well mine for a slight loss.
 Bitcoin price and consumed power are for sure correlated, but only in the long term, as the hashpower change (or not) during the last halving showed.
 It's probably a bit comparable to the relation of stock prices with company performance.

-#33 Updated by didi about 7 years ago
+#33 Updated by didi over 7 years ago

 Reddit thread about fiat on the Blockchain: